rsodre/voxel_realms/README.md

 ## About this fork

+- Exact output texture size (`config.svg.output_size: 2000`)
+- Rescale and remove padding from the SVG view box
+- Render the height map at full size (no scaling, no blurring)
+- Carve rivers into mountains instead of lowering them to sea level
 - Removed cities from the height map
-- Carve rivers into mountains instead of lowering them to sea level
-- Better texture size control
+- Disabled underwater topology
+- Added alpha channel (Sea is zero)
 - Disabled colors render